No relations have yet been associated.

 "Initial definition retrieved from the BrainMapLex.xls file located in the documentation section of: http://brainmap.org/scribe/index.html"

 NPicchetti (about six years ago)

-Definition contributed by BGregory about six years ago:Subjects view arrows presented in the right or left visual field that were pointing to the left or right.
+Definition contributed by BGregory about seven years ago:Subjects view arrows presented in the right or left visual field that were pointing to the left or right.
 Subjects respond via button press as to the direction of the arrow.
 In incongruent stimuli, left-pointing arrows are seen on the right side, and vice versa. (from the BrainMapLex.xls file located in the documentation section of: http://brainmap.org/scribe/index.html)REVISION 1

 Definition contributed by SAdministrator about eight years ago:No definition submitted yetView Term Event Log